Caffeine: Sources, Health Benefits and Side Effects

-Billions of people worldwide depend on caffeine as a morning booster.
+Billions of people worldwide depend on coffee as a morning booster.
 This stimulant has various health benefits and its effects can be witnessed within a couple of minutes.
 It has a profound effect on the consumer’s brain chemistry.
-Outlined below are the benefits of caffeine and how its positive effects on the human body.
+Outlined below are the benefits of caffeine and its positive effects on the human body.

 Increases Strength & Endurance

 It’s mainly used by athletes to increase strength as well as endurance.
-Caffeine has the anti-fatigue properties which mean that people who engage in anaerobic exercises can go on for long periods of time.
+Caffeine has anti-fatigue properties which mean that people who engage in anaerobic exercises can go on for long periods of time.
 It increases power output and physical strength.
 Besides that, the stimulant also increases the uptake of oxygen, leading to better performance.

 It has been established that consuming a cup of caffeinated tea can improve moods by a couple of hours.
 A study conducted on a group of people found out that people who took caffeinated drinks were happy and less depressed.
 This could be as a result of caffeine’s effect on dopamine production.

 Inhibits Weight Gain

 This is one of the top benefits of caffeine.
-Caffeine stimulant is a common ingredient in most weight loss supplements.
+It stimulant is a common ingredient in most weight loss supplements.
 It increases energy levels in the body and the rate of metabolism.
 As a result, the stored fat in the body ends up being converted to fuel.
 It’s the oxidation of stored fat that leads to weight loss.